 Message for Immigrant Visa Beneficiaries unable to travel to the United States due to COVID-19:

 If you are the beneficiary of an Immigrant Visa and are concerned about travel restrictions due to COVID-19, we encourage you to review guidance from the Department of State and the Center for Disease Control before traveling to the United States.
 Please note that updates, recommendations, and travel restrictions change constantly.
-If you are unable to travel to the United States with your immigrant visa, the IV unit may be able to reissue your visa when routine visa processing resumes.
+If you are unable to travel to the United States during the validity period of your immigrant visa, the IV unit may be able to reissue your visa when routine visa processing resumes.
 The decision to reissue unused visas will depend on individual circumstances and official travel restrictions.
 Also, visa reissuance will entail new medical exams and payment of all associated fees.

 To apply for an immigrant visa, a foreign citizen seeking to immigrate generally must be sponsored by a U.S. citizen or lawful permanent resident immediate relative(s), or prospective U.S. employer, and have an approved petition before applying for an immigrant visa.
 The sponsor begins the process by filing a petition on the foreign citizen’s behalf with U.S. Citizenship and Immigration Services (USCIS).
 You may wish to review our Directory of Visa Categories on usvisas.state.gov to learn about the different types of immigrant visas to the United States, including our Diversity Visa Program.
 Then, follow the steps on the Immigrant Visa Process on usvisas.state.gov to begin applying for an immigrant visa.

 Once USCIS has approved your petition and you have completed pre-processing with the National Visa Center (NVC), or if you have filed the petition overseas because of an exceptional circumstance, review the instructions given to you by the NVC or by the Consular Section along with the information presented on this website, for further guidance and instructions.